Skip to content

 * @param duration nanoseconds, duration (optional)

-* @param property additional properties (optional)
+* @param property extension attributes (optional)

 */